jiovanniro/nocode/README.md

 #### Let’s recap what we did: ****
 We first created an instance of the Person class using the keyword new.
-The new keyword bound this to reference the newly constructed object, person.
+The new keyword bound *this* to reference the newly constructed object, person.
-Then we called the printPlacesLived method on the person object, still maintaining the value of this.
+Then we called the printPlacesLived method on the person object, still maintaining the value of *this*.
-Inside the printPlacesLived method we invoked the forEach function by using the object this.cities, resulting in losing the reference for this.
+Inside the printPlacesLived method we invoked the forEach function by using the object this.cities, resulting in losing the reference for *this*.
 So when we tried to access this.name it returned an error because the forEach function was invoked by this.cities.

 ##### How did the arrow function fix this? ****
-The arrow function circumvents the rules of this specified for ES5 and this is no longer based on how the function is called and is instead based on the functions surrounding context.
+The arrow function circumvents the rules of *this* specified for ES5 and the reference for *this* is no longer based on how the function is called and is instead based on the functions surrounding context.
-So when we accessed this.name this time, the reference for this was not lost because the enclosed scope of the function included the Person class and the this.name object.
+So when we accessed this.name this time, the reference for *this* was not lost because the enclosed scope of the function included the Person class and the this.name object.

 ## GUIDELINE TO FOLLOW WHEN WORKING WITH THIS

 ### Questions to ask when determining this
-In order of precedence.
+*In order of precedence.*

 #### For Regular Functions:
 ```
-1. If the new keyword is used then this will reference the newly created object.
+1. If the new keyword is used then *this* will reference the newly created object.
-var person = new Person();
+let person = new Person();
-2. If call or apply is used then this will reference the explicitly specified object.
+2. If call or apply is used then *this* will reference the explicitly specified object.
-var person = Person.call(obj);
+let person = Person.call(obj);
-3. If a function is called on a context object then this is that context object.
+3. If a function is called on a context object then *this* is that context object.
 obj.printPlacesLived();
-4. Otherwise, this will reference the global object or if in strict mode, will reference undefined.
+4. Otherwise, *this* will reference the global object or if in strict mode, will reference undefined.
-var person = Person();
+let person = Person();
 ```

 #### For Arrow Functions:
 ```
-1. The reference for this will be based on the context of the enclosing lexical scope.
+1. The reference for *this* will be based on the context of the enclosing lexical scope.
 ```